Agoric/agoric-sdk/packages/benchmark/doc/benchmarkerator.md

 of information are provided: one for the setup phase and one for the benchmark rounds themselves (in aggregate).

-If you specify the `--dump FILEPATH` command line option, a JSON-formatted (i.e., machine readable) version of this same data will be output to the indicated file.
+If you specify the `--output FILEPATH` command line option, a JSON-formatted (i.e., machine readable) version of this same data will be output to the indicated file.

 Output results include execution times (according to Node's nanosecond clock), crank counts, and the various kernel resource usage data reported by `controller.getStats()`.

+Per-vat JS engine-level profiling is enabled for a given vat via the `--profile VATID` command line option.
+Note that this option is only available when the vat manager type is `node-process` or `xs-worker`.
+For `node-process` vats, the profiling data will be placed in the file `CPU.${vatID}:${vatName}.cpuprofile`.
+The `.cpuprofile` file format can be read and displayed by Chrome debugger, VS Code plugins available for this purpose, and various other tools.
+For `xs-worker` vats, profiling data format is TBD.

 In addition, if you specify the `--slog FILEPATH` command line option, a SwingSet slog file for the run will be output to the file indicated.